 The Incubated Revolution: Education, Cohort Effects and the Linguistic Wage Gap in Quebec During the 20th Century

-Journal of Economic Behavior & Organization (Forthcoming) (with M. Isabelle and J. Gagnon)
+Journal of Economic Behavior & Organization (2023) (with M. Isabelle and J. Gagnon)

 No Wheat Crisis: Agricultural Trade Liberalization in Quebec during the 1830s and 1840s

-European Review of Economic History (Forthcoming) (with A. Plemmons and A. Thomas)
+European Review of Economic History (2023) (with A. Plemmons and A. Thomas)